 That aside there is some excellent art included in the book with a high quality of reproduction and both The Art of The Devil and The Art of the Occult score fairly well in my book for being relatively light on text.
 My personal preference for art monographs, exhibition catalogues and visual anthologies is large quality illustrations with a minimum of textual content.

 On this score I would’ve preferred the dimensions of The Art of the Occult to have been a slightly larger format.
 Again I question some of the choices of contemporary artists included.
 I will mention no names but leave it for readers to make up their own minds, as they may very well disagree with me but it just seems that some totally sit comfortably with the representations by old masters featured and belong to that tradition whereas others have featured occult or devilish themes apparently on a passing whim without any deeper association or interest in the subject matter.
-On that point there are some ommissions of certain artists in The Art of the Occult that I feel are glaring in their absence.
-With contemporary artists that may be just a matter of personal opinion but with regard to past artists there are some that I think definitely should be strongly featured in there but aren’t – Austin Osman Spare, Norman Lindsay and Rosaleen Norton (the latter oddly appearing in index but not on cited page) are most notable in their scarcity.
-The inclusion of numerous trance / automatic artists is however good to see.

 The Art of the Devil: An Illustrated History